 The rest of the paper is organized as follows.
-In Section \ref{sec:formulation}, we present the theoretical formulation of the problem that motivates the loss functions for the releaser and attacker.
-Then, in Section \ref{sec:model}, the privacy-preserving adversarial framework is introduced along with the training algorithm.
+In Section \ref{sec:formulation}, we present the theoretical formulation of the problem.
+This leads to the loss functions for the releaser and attacker posed in Section \ref{sec:model}, where the privacy-preserving adversarial framework is introduced along with the training algorithm.
 Extensive results are presented and discussed in Section \ref{sec:results}.
 Finally, some concluding remarks are presented in Section \ref{sec:conclusion}.